Davit Bek: Biography

 Little is known about Davit's early life.
-Most of what is known about him comes from the mid-eighteenth-century Armenian text titled Patmutʻiwn Ghapʻantsʻwotsʻ ("History of the Kapanians") by Ghukas Sebastatsi.
-Davit Bek was of noble lineage, stemming from princes of Chavndour (district of Kovsakan in southeastern Syunik), and had served the vali (i.e. viceroy)/king of Kartli, Vakhtang VI (Hosaynqoli Khan).
-Some eighteenth-century manuscripts write that Davit was a Georgian Armenian from Mtskheta, although at the time Armenians from Tiflis (Tbilisi) were frequently referred to as Mtskhetians.
+Most of what is known about him comes from the mid-eighteenth-century Armenian text titled Patmutʻiwn Ghapʻantsʻwotsʻ ("History of the Kapanians") by the Mekhitarist monk Ghukas Sebastatsi, which was based on the accounts of Stepanos Shahumyan of Meghri and a few other participants in the Syunik rebellion.
+Almost nothing is said in this work about Davit Bek's background.
+One version of Patmutʻiwn Ghapʻantsʻwotsʻ refers to Syunik as Davit Bek's "native land."
+Most eighteenth-century manuscripts write that Davit was a Georgian Armenian from Mtskheta, although at the time Armenians from Tiflis (Tbilisi) were frequently referred to as Mtskhetians.
+According to Ashot Hovhannisyan and Hakob Papazyan, it is possible that Davit Bek was related to one of noble families (Meliks) of Syunik, many members of which settled in Georgia, although there is no solid evidence for the later claims of two of the noble families of Syunik, the Orbelians and the Melik-Parsadanyans, to be related to him.
+One colophon of an Armenian manuscript written in 1746 in Astrakhan describes Davit Bek as the son of Alikhan and the son-in-law of a Tiflis Armenian notable named Parsadan Bek.
+It is known that Davit Bek was an officer of the vali (viceroy)/king of Kartli, Vakhtang VI (also known as Hosaynqoli Khan).

 The Armenian Meliks, local feudal lords, had long been recognized as governors of the area by the Iranian shahs.
-In 1722 however, the Safavid state collapsed.
+In 1722, however, the Safavid state collapsed.
 Numerous Muslim tribes in the area were now competing for influence in the area.
 Peter the Great's steady advance south towards the Caucasus during the Russo-Persian War of 1722–1723 with a massive 30,000-strong army had revived hope among the Armenians and Georgians that Russian arms could help remove the region from Muslim dominion.
 Muslim misrule in the regions of Kapan and Artsakh (Karabakh) eventually provoked the Armenian meliks in 1722 to request military aid from Vakhtang.